nim-lang/needed-libraries/README.md

 It would be especially helpful if you

 * describe how do you expect the library to work
-* give examples of similar functionality
+* give examples of similar functionality (or similar libraries in other languages)
 * start developing or porting such a library yourself!

 Plese first check [the Nim list of libraries](https://nim-lang.org/docs/lib.html)